jaceksan/pex-test/README.md

 order by start_timestamp desc limit 10;
 ```

+## Performance

 Whole ETL including reports execution is running below 30 seconds on 16GB RAM / 4 cores laptop.

 I executed the tool on 4-node cluster and it scales with number of nodes pretty well.

+Only report queries are running circa 1 second (parallel 4), no single query duration exceeds 300 ms.

 # Solution design